seijs/redux-hang-on/README.md

 Library for nice and scalable organizing of business logic in redux applications.

 ## Motivation
+**Use Dispatch for Free**.
 No more *store.dispatch* hell.
 Just nicely readable and configurable in one place class-definitively styled description of the business logic of your application.
 Good solution for large enterprise react-redux projects.

 ## Installation